Section 1: Introduction

 A small study conducted to test the effects on employees of a 30-minutes long morning exercise routine vs five-minute walks throughout the day.
 It found out that both types of exercise worked to improve energy levels but the five-minute walks showed some additional benefits.
 Participants who completed these micro-exercise sessions reported improved moods, decreased levels of fatigue, and reduced food cravings.

-Encourage your employees to get up and move around for five minutes every hour.
+Encourage your employees to get up and move around for five minutes every hour or practice some easy to do office exercises at their desk itself.
 Remind them to eat healthily and reach for that water bottle every once in a while.

 In this process, it is unthinkable to go up to each employee and coax them to do something for themselves.

-What you can do is to set up some form of online reminders like using a corporate health app or set up posters in and around the office to motivate your employees.
+What you can do is to set up some form of online reminders like using a corporate health platform or set up posters in and around the office to motivate your employees.

 8. In-House Library and Coursewares